Seminole Wars: The Creek War, the War of 1812 and the Negro Fort

-When the War of 1812 ended, all the British forces left the Gulf of Mexico except for Lieutenant Colonel Nicolls and his force in Spanish West Florida.
+When the War of 1812 ended, all British forces left the Gulf of Mexico except for Nicolls and his forces in Spanish West Florida.
 He directed the provisioning of the fort at Prospect Bluff with cannon, muskets, and ammunition.
-He told the Indians that the Treaty of Ghent guaranteed the return of all Indian lands lost during the War of 1812, including the Creek lands in Georgia and Alabama.
-As the Seminole were not interested in holding a fort, they returned to their villages.
-Before Nicolls left in the spring of 1815, he turned the fort over to the fugitive slaves and Seminoles whom he had originally recruited for possible incursions into U.S. territory during the war.
-As word spread in the American Southeast about the fort, whites called it the "Negro Fort."
-The Americans worried that it would inspire their slaves to escape to Florida or revolt.
+He told his Native American allies that the Treaty of Ghent guaranteed the return of all Indian lands lost to the United States during the War of 1812, including the Creek lands in Georgia and Alabama.
+Before Nicolls left in the spring of 1815, he turned the fort over to the maroons and Native American allies whom he had originally recruited for possible incursions into U.S. territory during the war. (see Corps of Colonial Marines).
+As word spread in the American Southeast about the fort, white Americans called it the "Negro Fort."
+Americans worried that it would inspire their slaves to escape to Florida or revolt.

 Acknowledging that it was in Spanish territory, in April 1816, Jackson informed Governor José Masot of West Florida that if the Spanish did not eliminate the fort, he would.
 The governor replied that he did not have the forces to take the fort.

 Jackson assigned Brigadier General Edmund Pendleton Gaines to take control of the fort.
 Gaines directed Colonel Duncan Lamont Clinch to build Fort Scott on the Flint River just north of the Florida border.
 Gaines said he intended to supply Fort Scott from New Orleans via the Apalachicola River.
 As this would mean passing through Spanish territory and past the Negro Fort, it would allow the U.S. Army to keep an eye on the Seminole and the Negro Fort.
 If the fort fired on the supply boats, the Americans would have an excuse to destroy it.